 Your goal might start with something like reducing ocean plastics, conserving wildlife in a particular region, or increasing awareness about an issue.

-Big goals are a great starting place, but more specific goals give you a better chance to have a measurable impact.
+Big goals are a great starting place, but the more specific the goal, the better chance you can actually achieve it.

-Once you define a goal, you need to consider what metrics you can track that will help measure success.
+Once you define a goal, you need to consider the metrics that you can track to measure success.
 Views, reach, and engagement are common examples of video metrics, but consider others like clickthroughs to your website, petition signatures, social sentiment shifts, online mention frequency, policy wins and even hard data from direct follow-ups.

 At Wild Agency, we can help you set realistic goals for your campaign budget and can help you harness state of the art data analytics to track metrics.